alexdrottsgard/.dotfiles/README.md

 - [ ] Add a script to install all the packages I use
   - [ ] List all the packages I use...
+  - zsh-autosuggestions
+  - lazygit
+  - nvim

 - [ ] nvim config
 - [ ] uninstall oh-my-zsh
 - [ ] install oh-my-zsh ... thanks copilot 🤦
 - [ ] tmux config

+- [ ] Handle zsh plugins.
+Don't want to version control them but want to make sure they are installed.
+  - [ ] Maybe I should have a script that either sources them or installs them?
+  - zsh-autosuggestions

 ... to be continued